bci-foresee/foresee/README.md

 ```

 Note: The `npm run dev` and `npm run start` commands only launch the frontend components - they do not automatically start the Python backend.

-## Using FORESEE

-Once both the backend and frontend are running, you can access the FORESEE application through the Electron window that opens automatically.

-The main interface allows you to:
-1. Create new pipelines
-2. Import existing pipeline configurations
-3. Add modules to your pipeline
-4. Connect modules to form a complete pipeline
-5. Configure modules parameters
-6. Run simulations
-7. Analyze performance metrics

 ## Backend Architecture